The State of Redistricting Litigation (September 2017 Edition)

 Key pleadings in Cooper v.
 Harris can be found here.

-In North Carolina v.
-Covington, North Carolina asked the Supreme Court to reverse the ruling of a different panel of three federal judges that 28 of the state’s legislative districts were unconstitutional racial gerrymanders.
+In Covington v.
+North Carolina, North Carolina asked the Supreme Court to reverse the ruling of a different panel of three federal judges that 28 of the state’s legislative districts were unconstitutional racial gerrymanders.

 In August, the panel unanimously agreed with the plaintiffs that the 2011 state map was designed to weaken the influence of black voters by unnecessarily increasing the percentage of black voters in districts where they had previously been successful in electing their candidates of choice.